-All thesis and dissertation credits are to be graded each semester as satisfactory (S), unsatisfactory (U) or fail (F).
-There is no limit to the number of these credits a student may take while pursuing completion of the degree.
-Receipt of the grade of U is formal notification to the student of unsatisfactory progress.
+Receipt of the grade of S is formal notification to the student of satisfactory progress.
+Receipt of the grade of U is formal notification of unsatisfactory progress.
 A grade of U is a permanent grade and associated credits do not count toward a degree.
 Future satisfactory performance following a grade of U is reflected in the assignment of the grade of S in subsequent semesters.
 A grade of S or U is not included in the calculation of the GPA.
-A student who receives a final grade of F in the thesis or dissertation will be dismissed from the graduate program.
-A student who receives three grades of U in a thesis/dissertation course will be dismissed from the program.

 Mark of audit (AU)

 Class size permitting, students may register for courses on an audit basis.
 Auditing a course means students enroll in a course but do not receive academic credit upon completion of the course.
 Students who register on an audit basis are subject to attendance regulations of that class and, unless otherwise specified, at the discretion of the instructor, are subject to the same course requirements as other students in the class.